ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ## Objective

-Before diving into specifics, our goal is to get the library code to a point were declaring a UI controller service is as simple as this:
+Let's look at our goal before diving into specifics: build library code so declaring a standard UI controller service is as simple as this:

 ```csharp
     public class WeatherForecastControllerService : FactoryControllerService<WeatherForecast>